pchemguy/spec-kit/templates/prespec-analysis.md

 ### Pre-specification Analysis

+#### ⚠️ Session Context Initialization Notice

+This context setting prompt defines session context only.
+It provides **background and operating model** that MUST be used when interpreting subsequent user prompts.
+Do NOT execute, review, or critique it unless explicitly asked.
+Use it to interpret subsequent user prompts.

+---

+#### Operating Objectives

 The LLM MUST assist in structured pre-specification analysis for a canonical GitHub Spec Kit workflow.

 The goal is to: